Tredici Pietro: 2022–2024: Lovesick with Lil Busso

-2025–present: Non guardare giù
+2025–present: Non guardare giù and Sanremo

-On 4 April 2025, her second studio album, Non guardare giù, was released, which included the previously unreleased songs "Morire" and "Verità".
-On 23 May the single "Che gusto c'è" by Fabri Fibra, on which she collaborated, was released.
+On 4 April 2025, Pietro's second studio album, Non guardare giù, was released, which included the previously unreleased songs "Morire" and "Verità".
+On 23 May the single "Che gusto c'è" by Fabri Fibra, on which he collaborated, was released.

+On 30 November 2025, Pietro was announced among the participants of the Sanremo Music Festival 2026.
+He competed with the song "Uomo che cade".